taciturnaxolotl/dots/modules/home/apps/bore/bore.1.md

 # DESCRIPTION

 **bore** is a tunneling service that uses frp (fast reverse proxy) to expose local services to the internet via bore.dunkirk.sh.
-It provides a simple CLI for creating and managing HTTP tunnels with optional labels and persistent configuration.
+It provides a simple CLI for creating and managing HTTP, TCP, and UDP tunnels with optional labels and persistent configuration.

 # OPTIONS